 Monoprice certainly gives you a lot of bang for your buck here, but the Mini Delta definitely isn’t perfect.
 Novices should expect a fairly steep learning curve with this machine, and be prepared for some high-level troubleshooting that will likely be required when something inevitably goes wrong.
 Just because it’s cheap does not mean that it is a good for choice for beginners.

-Our Monoprice Mini Delta full review
+Read our full Monoprice Mini Delta review

 The best for makers